 Sensor fusion techniques refer to methods used to combine data from multiple sensors to produce more accurate, reliable, and meaningful information than any single sensor could provide alone.
 These techniques are widely used in advanced technologies such as artificial intelligence systems, autonomous vehicles, robotics, smart infrastructure, and industrial automation.

-Cameras and imaging sensors
+- Cameras and imaging sensors

-Radar sensors
+- Radar sensors

-LiDAR sensors
+- LiDAR sensors

-GPS modules
+- GPS modules

-Ultrasonic sensors
+- Ultrasonic sensors

-Accelerometers and gyroscopes
+- Accelerometers and gyroscopes

-Environmental sensors (temperature, humidity, pressure)
+- Environmental sensors (temperature, humidity, pressure)

 Why Sensor Fusion Matters in Modern Technology

-Improved data accuracy and reliability
+- Improved data accuracy and reliability

-Enhanced environmental perception
+- Enhanced environmental perception

-Reduced uncertainty in decision making
+- Reduced uncertainty in decision-making

-Greater resilience when one sensor fails
+- Increased resilience if one sensor fails

-Better performance in complex environments
+- Better performance in complex environments

 Recent Developments and Industry Trends

-Autonomous driving research
+- Autonomous driving research

-Drone navigation systems
+- Drone navigation systems

-Smart agriculture technologies
+- Smart agriculture technologies

-Industrial robotics
+- Industrial robotics

-Augmented reality and mixed reality devices
+- Augmented and mixed reality devices

 Regulations and Policy Considerations